lgvalle/lgvalle.github.io/_posts/2015-08-04-flux-architecture.md

   * The `Dispatcher` is implemented using Otto Bus.
 Any bus implementation will mostly work.
 There is a **Flux restriction** on events I’m not applying here.
 On original Flux definition dispatching an event before previous one has finish is forbidden and will throw an exception.
 To keep the project simple I’m not implementing that here.

   * There is an `ActionsCreator` class to help creating `Actions` and posting them into the `Dispatcher`.
-Is a pretty common pattern in Flux which keeps things organised.
+It is a pretty common pattern in Flux which keeps things organised.

   *  `Actions` types are just `String` constants.
-Is probably not the best implementation but is quick and helps keeping things simple.
+It is probably not the best implementation but is quick and helps keeping things simple.

   Same thing with `Actions` data: they are just a `HashMap` with a `String` key and `Object` as a value.
 This forces ugly castings on Stores to extract actual data.
 Of course, this is not type safe but again, keeps the example easy to understand.